sten-dev/incede-ai/src/pages/resources/op-financial-group.md

 templateKey: resources-case-studies
 title: OP Financial Group
 technology:
-  - watsonx
+  - watsonx.orchestrate
 industry:
-  - transportation
+  - finance
-subTitle: Enhancing customer experience at scale with an AI-powered chatbot
+subTitle: Enhancing customer experience at scale with an AI-powered agent
 image: /img/leadspace_woman_smartphone_hands.webp
 ---
 When OP Financial Group launched an online chat service, it quickly became extremely popular with customers.
-To scale the service to support thousands of users per day, the company worked with IBM to develop an AI-powered chatbot that can converse with customers in Finnish, provide helpful insurance advice, and streamline claims processing.
+To scale the service to support thousands of users per day, the company worked with IBM to develop an AI-powered agent that can converse with customers in Finnish, provide helpful insurance advice, and streamline claims processing.

-*“IBM Watson Assistant enables us to scale the number of customers we can support, without having to increase the size of our customer service team… We expect to see a strong return on investment.” - Jaakko Savilammi, Development Manager, OP Financial Group*
+*“IBM watsonx.orchestrate enables us to scale the number of customers we can support, without having to increase the size of our customer service team… We expect to see a strong return on investment.” - Jaakko Savilammi, Development Manager, OP Financial Group.*

 **Business challenge**

 As people increasingly turn to online channels for insurance information and claims processing, OP wanted to ensure it could give its customers helpful guidance without delay.

 **Transformation**

-OP worked with IBM to create an intelligent chatbot, training IBM Watson Assistant to understand common insurance issues and learn Finnish - enabling it to interact with customers in natural language.
+OP worked with IBM watsonx.orchestrate to create an intelligent agent, to understand common insurance issues and learn Finnish - enabling it to interact with customers in natural language

 **Results**